saraclohisey/maic_bpd_paper/markdown/manuscript.md

 Meta-Analysis by Information Content of human genome-scale Bronchopulmonary Dysplasia studies From 76 human studies, 21 met our eligibility criteria (Supplementary Figure 1, Table 1), yielding 31 gene lists (23 ranked and 8 unranked) employing 5 experimental techniques (Supplementary Table 3).
 The included studies represented 4358 infants (cases = 2247, controls = 2111).
 While the definition of BPD varied between studies, over two-thirds of studies, (71.4%, 15/21), used receipt of respiratory support at 36 weeks PMA 3 (Table 1).
 All but a single study used primary tissue or blood 25.
 MAIC collated and ranked 8017 unique genes across the datasets (Supplementary Table 4), and the top 25 are shown here (Figure1A; Top 100 in Supplementary Figure 3A).
 A single gene was supported by evidence from 4 experimental techniques (RASGRP3, rank = 1).
 Few genes (n = 53 genes, 0.6%) were supported by >=3 methods while 745 genes (9.74%) were supported by more than 1 method.
 In the top 10 ranked genes we observe immune regulation (RASGRP3, CD2, GPA33, IL1R2, CD177) and extracellular structure (CHIT1, RCAN3, LRRN3, FBN1).
 Additionally, a subunit of foetal haemoglobin, HGB1, features.
 Although the top hit (RASGRP3) is supported by data from GWAS experiments, these contributed very little information content to the top ranked genes overall (Supplementary Figure 3B).
 Cell type–specific enrichment analysis indicates that the gene rankings are most strongly driven by cells of the lymphoid lineage 26 (Supplementary Figure 4).

-Enrichment analyses of Human BPD MAIC geneset
-Multiple aspects of T cell activation were highlighted by gene set enrichment analysis (GSEA) of the gene set using the Reactome database (Figure 1B).
+Enrichment analyses of Human BPD MAIC gene set Multiple aspects of T cell activation were highlighted by gene set enrichment analysis (GSEA) of the gene set using the Reactome database (Figure 1B).
 These were seen alongside signals from various aspects of immunity and supported by searches of other databases (See Supplementary materials).
 The signal was primarily driven by a core set of 23 genes (Supplementary Figure 3C), which the Markov Cluster Algorithm (MCL) partitioned into two distinct modules (Figure 1C): one linked to carbohydrate digestion and absorption and a second associated with CD3 and TCR zeta-chain phosphorylation.
 The latter constituted the substantially larger module, encompassing multiple T cell receptor components as well as several elements of the HLA complex.

 We prioritised 945 genes for further investigation (Supplementary Figure 3D), as previously described 22 and of these 310 (38%) were identified as druggable (Supplementary Materials), according to The Druggable Genome27.
 We performed Over Representation Analysis (ORA), on the prioritised gene set.
 The Reactome database replicated much of the signal observed in the GSEA (Supplementary Materials).
 We grouped ORA results from the Gene Ontology database (encompassing all ontologies) first based on semantic similarity, and then based on function (Figure 1C)28.
 Our analysis reveals an over-representation of immune system processes associated with lymphoid-mediated immunity, particularly regulation of T cell activation.

-Protein-protein Interaction network of Human BPD MAIC geneset We created a protein-protein interaction (PPI) network using the prioritised gene set.
+Protein-protein Interaction network of Human BPD MAIC gene set We created a protein-protein interaction (PPI) network using the prioritised gene set.
 Clustering of this network using the Markov Cluster Algorithm (MCL) identified 25 clusters with >=5 members.
 The 7 largest clusters contained >=10 members (Supplementary Figures 5 A-E show the top 5 clusters).
 Using previously reported methods (Millar et al., 2024), we identified 32 hub proteins likely to play central roles in the broader PPI network (Supplementary Figure 5 F).
 MCL clustering of this hub revealed three major clusters related to lymphocyte function, corresponding to activation (red, blue), receptor regulation (blue), and immunoglobulins (green) (Figure 1E).
 Overall, our analysis identified a robust lymphoid cell signature across a diverse range of genome-scale studies of BPD.

 Comparative analysis with ARDS MAIC gene set